danielbodnar/awesome-stars/BY-LANG.md

 ## SystemVerilog

+- [chili-chips-ba/wireguard-fpga](https://github.com/chili-chips-ba/wireguard-fpga) - Full-throttle, wire-speed hardware implementation of Wireguard VPN, using low-cost Artix7 FPGA with opensource toolchain.
+If you seek security and privacy, nothing is private in our codebase.
+Our door
 - [adam-maj/tiny-gpu](https://github.com/adam-maj/tiny-gpu) - A minimal GPU design in Verilog to learn how GPUs work from the ground up

 ## TSQL